by Leon Pantenburg

 Point: The standard Gunny comes with a well-designed drop point.
 I like a drop point, but for what I’m using this knife for, I like a clip point with a swedge.
 It’s strictly personal preference.
 Either works fine.

 Size: The 3.77-inch blade is a great choice for a deer hunting blade, and it is not too big for use on small game.
 The blade is also small enough for whittling and wood carving.

 Sheath: The Gunny comes with a Sharpshooter leather sheath.
 This is one of my favorite designs.
 The Sharpshooter holds the knife safely and securely.
 I added a D-ring to make the sheath a dangler and IMO, safer.

-I have a hard time finding anything wrong with the Gunny and that’s why I ended up getting two.
+I have a hard time finding anything wrong with the Gunny and that’s why I ended up getting three.
 After using a Gunny extensively, for a multitude of knife tasks, I find it to be just about perfect.
 As far as I’m concerned, this knife is a keeper, and should be on your short list for a survival/prepper/hunting knife.

 Please click here to check out and subscribe to the SurvivalCommonSense.com YouTube channel – thanks!